benjaminmiles/react-three-layout-controls/README.md

 const Scene = () => {
   return (
     <LayoutControls
-      auto={true} // Automatically interact with all meshes copyFormat={"props"} // What format to copy to the clipboard  "props" || "arrays" || "vectors" cycleKey={"t"} // Hot key for cycling transform modes, enabled={true} // Turn LayoutControls on/off
+      auto={true} // Automatically interact with all children meshes copyFormat={"props"} // What format to copy to the clipboard  "props" || "arrays" || "vectors" cycleKey={"t"} // Hot key for cycling transform modes, enabled={true} // Turn LayoutControls on/off